michibau/BaudSniffer/README.md

-# Short Explanation
+# Short explanation

-This script trys to perform the same task as a human would do when each connection would be checked manual.
+This script try to perform the same task as a human would do when each connection would be checked manual.
 Screen, Minicom etc. would present the data as UTF-8 encoded and this function use this property to check for the following criteria:

 - "text.encode() == serialData" checks if serial data and UTF-8 encoded text are the same